Toucouleur66/pounce_on_ft8/README.md

 ## About

 This repository contains the source code used to handle FT8 QSO automation for `WSJT-X` or `JTDX`.
 This type of automation is not recommended but remains usefull to avoid to spend your entire life waiting in front of your screen because listening to audio alone does not allow you to decode anything in `FT8` (or `SuperFox`).
 This did not prevent me from having to make many iterations to this program to make it work.
 Basically, it will read your `ALL.TXT` log files, check for some sequences, and will Enable or Disable TX on your `JTDX` or `WSJT-X` instance.
-It does support Super Fox Mode.
-Please check the TODO, and please think about a donation to let me find time to improve this program.
+It does support `SuperFox Mode (S/F)`.

+Please check the `TODO`.

+Think about a donation to let me find time to improve this program.
 I hope you will enjoy using this program, and you will get fun to search and pounce for DX.

 Works For Windows Platform only for now.